 Check back in as Natalie and Joleen explore more basic human needs.
 As always, thanks for reading.

-Written by Alexa Griffith, LMHC, LCAC, NCC, RPT
+Guest post written by Alexa Griffith, LMHC, LCAC, NCC, RPT